Watson-Explorer/wex-wdc-integration-samples/README.md

 6. [Concept Expansion Integration](wex-ce/watson-concept-expansion-readme.md)

 # Architecture
 The integration between Watson Developer Cloud (WDC) and Watson Explorer follows relatively straightforward web services patterns.
 All of the WDC services use a basic REST API.
-This makes it realatively easy to use WDC services from WDC applications.
-The example WDC applications here also use a simple REST API to facilitate communiation between the WDC application and Watson Explorer.
+This makes it relatively easy to use WDC services from WDC applications.
+The example WDC applications here also use a simple REST API to facilitate communication between the WDC application and Watson Explorer.
 Communication between a Watson Explorer application and a deployed WDC application is accomplished in two ways.

 1. Watson Explorer Engine can communicate with WDC applications via a parser node (parser nodes in Engine allow for advanced and basic web requests to be made).
 2. Watson Explorer Application Builder widgets communicate with WDC applications by going through a proxy deployed to the same web server as Application Builder.